conflict-AI/conflictwiki/README.md

-# Conflictwiki
+# ConflictWiki

-This repository houses the code, and dataset for the paper *Text or Topology?
+This repository houses the code and dataset for the paper *Text or Topology?
 Classifying Ally-Enemy Pairs in Militarised Conflict*

 Niklas Stoehr, Lucas Torroba Hennigen, Samin Ahbab, Robert West, Ryan Cotterell